 1. Be Patient

-The best way to gain weight and muscle mass is slowly overtime, as overdoing it on calories and training increases the risk of fat gain and injury, respectively.
+The best way to build muscle mass is slowly over time, as overdoing it on calories and training increases the risk of fat gain and injury, respectively.

 Ultimately, be patient with the process detailed below and stay consistent!
-Though it takes time to gain healthy weight, it is nothing short of worth it!
+Stick with a workout program and healthy lifestyle choices even if gains are not seen immediately.
+Though it takes time to build muscle, it is nothing short of worth it!

-If cutting calories in worry of gaining fat, you are doing yourself a disservice.
-In fact, undereating can lead to many undesirable consequences, including loss of muscle mass, a plummeted metabolic rate and immune system, and possible disruption of menstrual cycle and reproductive functions related to hormone imbalances.
+If you are cutting calorie intake too low in worry of gaining fat, you are doing yourself a disservice.
+In fact, undereating can lead to many undesirable consequences, including loss of muscle mass, a plummeted metabolic rate and immune system, and possible disruption of menstrual cycles and reproductive functions related to hormone imbalances.

-So disclosure: The only way to gain weight and build muscle is being in a caloric surplus.
+So disclosure: Gaining weight and building muscle is best accomplished in a caloric surplus.

 Think of it like this: If you want to build a strong house, you need enough materials to build it.
-Not giving the body the supplies (calories) it needs.
+Not giving the body the supplies—especially protein and calories—it needs makes it next to impossible to build muscle and strength.

 You then need to multiply an estimated BMR by an activity factor: